 3. PRIDE: I’m not that important, so I got over myself.
 Better to eat my own humble pie than have someone else shove it down my throat.
 There’s nothing more despicable than watching a puffed up ego marching in their own pride parade, and it’s exhausting to keep the impressive show entertaining when it’s all just a show.
 I figured out that not knowing things is all I need to know.
 I do know the Bible mentions the word “pride” 87 times and only 6 times in a positive way when it’s rooted in Christ.
 My pride remains that Christ has used me to communicate His love.

 4. LONG WINDED EXPLANATIONS: my good friend recently gave me great advice.
 “Be succinct.”
 Very succinctly, she told me in 2 words what I would of said something like: “you know, I’m not trying to be mean or change the way you talk, because I love the person you are.
 I’m just saying that sometimes you could get to the point more quickly.
 Not always.
 Just sometimes.
 So please, take this advice into consideration and just know that it’s an opinion.
 Don’t ever feel like you must be short with me.
 I like to hear you talk.
 Just saying that others may need you to get to the point.”
-So long, run-on sentences.
+So long, run-on sentences is one of the habits I’ve been working on.

 5. INTERRUPTING: I have a knack at completing one’s sentences because I (think I) know what they’re going to say.
 It’s a way of me expressing that I’m listening, connecting, and understanding them.
 But even if my finishing thought is word-for-word correct, they want to say it.
 Although my interruption techniques don’t come from a selfish place because I’m not switching the conversation to me.
 Quite contrary, my intention is to connect and delve deeper into their thought process.
 But it’s just as rude.
 And irritating.
 Succinctly put, don’t interrupt.